Skip to main content

 Schedule I: The one pay advice entered will be used for both the Means Test and Schedule I, unless the box is checked to use a different pay advice for Schedule I.

-Schedule I: NextChapter will use the full pay advice entered in this section for Schedule I.
+• Schedule I: NextChapter will use the most recent pay advice entered in this section to calculate the current income for Schedule I.

 For more information about income click here!